Skip to content

 • The vendor charges per feature, not per seat.
 Per-feature pricing punishes the vendor when you grow, not you.
 Ride that curve until it stops.

 Buy is the default, not the failure case.
-Most agencies sell builds, so we say this against interest: every founder under 50 internal users and €40,000 of total subscription spend should keep buying.
+Most agencies sell builds, so I say this against interest: every founder under 50 internal users and €40,000 of total subscription spend should keep buying.
 Custom is an asset, not a status symbol.

 Five signals you should build, not buy